epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - A dataset with only the featured media (59 medias)
 - A dataset with all the media identified on the website (1279 medias)

-5 kind of datea have beeen extracted from the website:
+5 kind of data have beeen extracted from the website regarding the medias:
-- the name of the media
+- name
-- the media bias given by [Allsides][3]
+- political bias given by [Allsides][3]
-- the confidence of [Allsides][3] on the media bias
+- confidence level on bias of [Allsides][3]
-- the number of vote of the community that agree with the media bias
+- number of community votes confirming the media bias
-- the number of vote of the community that disagree with the media bias
+- number of community votes disproving the media bias

 ### Data collected from Allsides: